ShevinuM/Spotify_Pal/README.md

 7. **Top Favorites Playlist:** Generate a playlist consisting of your top 'n' favorite/most listened to songs during the week, where 'n' is a value input by you.
 8. **Profile Stats:** Display a summary of your Spotify profile stats for the month.

-The project is currently in its initial stages.
-Right now I'm implementing OAuth 2.0 authorization.
+The project is currently in works.

 Watch this space for more updates as SpotifyPal develops!